tailwindlabs/tailwindcss/source/docs/flex.blade.md

 ### Flex Values

 By default Tailwind provides four `flex` utilities.
-You change, add, or remove these by editing the `flex` section of your Tailwind config.
+You change, add, or remove these by editing the `theme.flex` section of your Tailwind config.

-@component('_partials.customized-config', ['key' => 'flex'])
+@component('_partials.customized-config', ['key' => 'theme.flex'])
   '1': '1 1 0%',
   auto: '1 1 auto',
 - initial: '0 1 auto',